MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/asset-leasing/create-monthly-journals-batch.md

 ms.dyn365.ops.version: 10.0.14
 ---

-# Create monthly journal entries in batch
+# Create monthly journal entries in a batch

 [!include [banner](../includes/banner.md)]
 [!include [preview banner](../includes/preview-banner.md)]

-This topic describes the process of creating journal entries in batch to increase efficiency when recording the monthly lease expense.
+This topic explains how to create journal entries in a batch to help increase efficiency when monthly lease expenses are recorded.
 Batch processing can be used to create journal entries from multiple schedules.
-These journal entries can include lease payments, liability amortization, right-of-use asset amortization, and executory cost expenses.
-You can also use batch processing for the initial recognition of multiple leases at once, or to create transition adjustments for multiple leases at once.
+These journal entries can include lease payments, liability amortization, right-of-use (ROU) asset amortization, and executory cost expenses.
+You can also use batch processing to do the initial recognition of multiple leases at the same time, or to create transition adjustments for multiple leases at the same time.

-To set up a batch job, or to process payment invoices, depreciation, or interest for multiple leases, open the **Batch journal creation** page (**Asset leasing > Periodic > Batch journal creation**).
-A parameters dialog will appear where you can select the schedule that the journal entries will be created from.
-You can also specify whether to run the batch process for certain entities, lease groups, or individual lease books.
+To set up a batch job, or to process payment invoices, depreciation, or interest for multiple leases, go to **Asset leasing \> Periodic \> Batch journal creation**.
+In the dialog box that appears, you can select the schedule that the journal entries should be created from.
+You can also specify whether the batch process should be run for specific entities, lease groups, or lease books.

-> [!Note]
+> [!NOTE]
-> Subsequent transactions such as liability amortization schedule, payments, depreiation and expenses will be posted only after the initial recognition for respective leases are posted.
+> Subsequent transactions, such as liability amortization schedules, payments, depreciation, and expenses, will be posted only after the initial recognition for corresponding leases is posted.

-> [!Note]
+>
-> The journal entries are created but will not post until you click the **Run** command.
+> The journal entries are created, but they won't be posted until you select the **Run** command.